 Best Wood to Use for Smoked Turkey

-Applewood chips are most common and add a lovely apple-smoked flavor, however, if you’re more of a cherry, hickory, or maple-type person, then use what you’ve got.
+Applewood wood chips are most common and add a lovely apple-smoked flavor, however, if you’re more of a cherry, hickory, or maple-type person, then use what you’ve got.
 Mesquite is an option, however, it is intense and used a lot on the grill when grilling red meats.

 Save the Carcass!